 A simple way to identify skill needs is to ask the right person.
 In the simplest cases, it will be the employer of your students or graduates.

-An industry representative may be anybody currently in working industry with this knowledge who can give you independent advice.
+An industry representative may be anybody currently working in industry with this knowledge who can give you independent advice.
 It may be a representative of an association or peak body, but does not have to be.
-You may also do industry consultation through a series of industry seminars and workshops, if it achieves the purposes.
+You may also do industry consultation through in other ways if if it achieves the purposes: a series of industry seminars and workshops, interacting with industry networks, or attending conferences.

 For compliance purposes, you are not required to ask a lot of people, but in more complex cases, you might also need to consult: